kellybirr/dp6/README.md

-# dp6
+# Docker Proxy for IPv6
-Docker Proxy for IPv6
+This is effectvly abandoned as it's now supported nativly by Docker Desktop on Windows 10